Suzuki SV650 Review

 The SV 650 comes in multiple levels of fairings.
 There is the naked level, the partially faired, and the fully faired version that you can create with aftermarket parts.
 This lets you really customize the look of the bike so it fits you and your personality.

-The Best Beginner Motorcycle?
+Is the Suzuki SV650 the Best Beginner Motorcycle?

 The SV650 is arguably the best motorcycle for many people.
 If you are nervous about ‘outgrowing’ your bike too fast, then the SV650 is a great choice.
 If you are a heavier guy or girl and are worried a 250cc motorcycle like the Kawasaki Ninja 250 won’t have the grunt to move you around, then the SV650 is a good option.
 If you want a beginner bike that will allow you to go on longer multi-day rides, then the SV650 is tough to beat.